theriturajps/exonoob/src/content/blog/create-custom-middleware-in-nodejs-with-express/index.md

 - Guide
 ---

-Middleware is the backbone of Express.js applications, acting as a bridge between incoming requests and final responses.
+[Middleware](https://expressjs.com/en/guide/using-middleware.html) is the backbone of Express.js applications, acting as a bridge between incoming requests and final responses.
 Whether you're handling authentication, logging, or data validation, custom middleware helps you write cleaner, reusable code.
-In this guide, you’ll learn how to create your own middleware in Node.js using Express.js—even if you’re a beginner!
+In this guide, you’ll learn **how to create your own middleware in Node.js using Express.js** — even if you’re a beginner!

 ## Table of Contents
 1. [What is Middleware?](#what-is-middleware)